NETWAYS/advanced-puppet-training/roles_profiles/04_roles.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Designing Roles

 * Objective:
- * Create and use a `webserver` role
+ * Create and use a `webserver` role on `agent-centos.localdomain`
 * Steps:
  * Combine `database` and `webserver` profiles to a role
- * Push and test your configuration
+ * Test and apply your configuration

 !SLIDE supplemental exercises